btrautmann/hydrawise-companion/android/fastlane/README.md

 ```
 fastlane android deploy
 ```
-Deploy a new version to the Google Play
+Deploy a new version to Google Play Beta track

 ----